 When you're choosing your beef, the tenderest cuts of beef are ones such as the rib-eye steak, tenderloin, and anything from the short loin, including strip steaks, T-bones, and porterhouses.
-They're tenderest because the muscles get relatively little exercise, which means they have the least amount of fibrous collagen (AKA connective tissue) surrounding the muscle fibers.
+They're the tenderest because the muscles get little exercise in comparison, which means they have the least amount of fibrous collagen (also known as connective tissue) surrounding the muscle fibers.

-Finally, cuts of meat that have been given a prime grade will be marked with a purple stamp showing the words "USDA Prime" inside a shield.
+Cuts of meat that have been given a prime grade will be marked with a purple stamp containing the words "USDA Prime" inside a shield.
 While this mark will only be visible on the primal cuts, the retail packaging will feature the grade mark.

 It is illegal to misrepresent the grade of meat, misuse the shield symbol, or to use misleading language to describe the quality of the meat.
 For instance, a restaurant that serves something called prime rib must use beef that has been graded prime.
 Otherwise, they would have to call it a rib roast or something else that doesn't have the word "prime" in it.

 Note that meat grading is entirely optional, and meat producers who request a quality grade for their meat must pay for the service.
 This differs from the system of meat inspection, which is required by law but is not concerned with quality or tenderness.
 Also performed by the United States Department of Agriculture—and paid for with tax dollars—meat inspection ensures that the meat you buy is wholesome, safe, and has been properly packaged and labeled.